Have you ever think of starting recharge card printing business in Nigeria but don’t know how?

 Recharge Card Printing Business in Nigeria: Step-by-Step Guide to Start

 With the aforementioned equipment in place, you’re well on your way to starting this lucrative business.

-We don’t need to talk too much on this.
+We don’t need to talk too much about this.
 But you may be asking…

 How much do I need to start recharge card printing business in Nigeria?

 Well, to start this recharge card printing business in Nigeria, take a look at this break down:

 - Laptop – Fairly used will cost N40,000 upwards

 - Recharge Card Printing Software – N10,000 (contact me to get yours)